 - Talk out your worries to a good listener (this may not always be the first person you think of).
-If you can't think of anyone, drop into the Cancer Information and Support Centre (see page 4). - When managing problems over which you have some control, think less about the problem and more about the solution. - If you feel that anxiety is a problem for you, pick up a relaxation tape (or CD) and booklet from the Cancer Information and Support Centre.
-The relaxation tape/CD costs £1 to cover expenses but the booklet is free.
+If you can't think of anyone, drop into the Cancer Information and Support Centre (see page 4). - When managing problems over which you have some control, think less about the problem and more about the solution. - If you feel that anxiety is a problem for you, pick up a free relaxation CD and booklet from the Cancer Information and Support Centre.